j0narch3r/project-log/README.md

 An app to let you discover music by listening to bands playing near you tonight.
 Web design, visual identity.
 Under development by the community at [Assembly](http://assembly.com/gig-radio).

+# Projects in utero
+(Contact me if any of these interest you.
+Maybe we can work together!)

 ### Genius

 On demand advice for creatives.
 Founder.
 Focused on product, ux, strategy, growth.
 Coming soon to Assembly.

-# Projects sitting around in various stages of "development"
-(Contact me if any of these interest you.
-Maybe we can work together!)

 ### Groupeesy